jamiewinder/mobx-bind/README.md

 setTimeout(() => myPoi.name = "The Queen's House", 1000);
 ```

 Perhaps more useful is the ability to bind to a collection of models, which will automatically manage the creation and destruction of entities for those models.

-This can be done with either `IObservableArray`s or `ObservableMap`s using `bindArray` and `bindMap`.
+This can be done with either `IObservableArray`s or `ObservableMap`s using either

+... `bindMap`

 ```typescript
 import { observable } from 'mobx';